s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 Commit metadata includes:

-* author of the commit
+* author of the commit (i.e. the person that wrote or changed the respective lines)
-* the committer
+* the committer (the person who committed the work of the author)
 * the parent of the commit (if applicable) – this is a pointer to a commit hash

+In the example further below, we will see when author and committer can differ: For the merge commit we're going to be looking at, I am the author but GitHub committed for me since I executed the merge on the GitHub UI.
+Another example would be if someone *rebases* my commits on top of another parent.
+That means that they will take my work and replay it on top of another parent than the one I used originally.
+We will focus on such advanced git maneuvers in a subsequent article.

-Since every commit contains a reference to its parent (if it has one), we can think of commits as a linked list where each commit has between zero and two parents.
+Since every commit contains a reference to its parent (if it has one), we can think of commits as a linked list.
+If a commit has more than one parent, it is a merge commit.
+Usually, two branches would be merged so that the resulting commit would have two parents but it is also possible (albeit unusual) to merge more than two branches.
-If it has zero, it is the very first commit.
-If it has two, it is a merge commit, and if it has one, it is a "normal" commit.
+If a commit has zero parents, it is the very first commit.
+If it has two (or more), it is a merge commit, and if it has one, it is a "normal" commit.

 Let's say our collaborators Anna and Wolfgang have been busy and our git tree currently looks like this: